 Medical detoxification, or medical detox, is the fundamental first step in rehabilitation from any drug or alcohol addiction.
 Since suffering through withdrawal symptoms is the primary deterrence for people seeking addiction help, having an accessible and effective medical detox is an absolute necessity.
 Medical detox is imperative for individuals who are currently physically dependent on a substance.

 Medically Supervised Detoxification

 Inpatient medical detox helps ensure the smooth stabilization of the patient throughout the detoxification.
-It is vital to protect yourself or your loved one against medical complications associated with the acute withdrawal stage.
+Protecting yourself or your loved one against medical complications associated with the acute withdrawal stage is vital.
 Therefore, the best way to do that is to seek treatment that provides a real medically supervised detoxification.